apache/nuttx/configs/sam4e-ek/README.txt

        configuration settings above in the section entitled "Networking").

-       NOTE: In boot-up sequence is very simple in this example; all initialization is done sequential (vs. in parallel) and so you will not see the NSH prompt until all initialization is complete.
+       NOTE: In boot-up sequence is very simple in this example; all initialization is done sequentially (vs. in parallel) and so you will not see the NSH prompt until all initialization is complete.
 The network bring-up in particular will add some delay before the NSH prompt appears.
 In a real application, you would probably want to